 - What are the Academic Resource Center's office hours?

-The Academic Resource Center (ARC) is open Monday through Friday, 9:00am - 8:00pm, with the exception of all state and federal holidays, and when the college is closed.
-During the summer, the ARC closes at noon on Fridays.
+The Academic Resource Center (ARC) is open during the academic year from 9:00am to 8:00pm Monday - Thursday, and 9:00 - 5:00 on Friday with the exception of all state and federal holidays, and when the College is closed.
+During the summer, the ARC is open 9:00am -5:00pm Monday - Thursday and closes at noon on Fridays.

 - How do I make an appointment?